taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 View -> Action -> Reducer(s) -> Store -> View
 ~~~~~~~~

-How can `dispatch()`, `subscribe()` and `getState()` be accessed in React?
+How can `dispatch()`, `subscribe()` and `getState()` be accessed in a React view layer?
 Basically the view layer has to be able to dispatch actions on the one end, while it has to listen to updates from the store, in order to update itself, on the other end.
-All three functionalities are accessible on the Redux store.
+All three functionalities are accessible as methods on the Redux store.

 ### Hands On: Bootstrap React App with Redux

-I can recommend to use create-react-app to bootstrap your React application.
+It is highly recommended to use create-react-app to bootstrap your React application.
 But it is up to you.
-If you use create-react-app and never used it before, you have to install it from the command line:
+If you use create-react-app and never used it before, you have to install it first from the command line:

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install -g create-react-app
 ~~~~~~~~

-Now you can bootstrap your React application, navigate in it, and start it:
+Now you can bootstrap your React application with create-react-app, navigate into the folder, and start it:

 {title="Command Line",lang="text"}
 ~~~~~~~~